Slavery in Africa: Military slavery

 Military slavery involved the acquisition and training of conscripted military units which would retain the identity of military slaves even after their service.
 Slave soldier groups would be run by a Patron, who could be the head of a government or an independent warlord, and who would send his troops out for money and his own political interests.

 This was most significant in the Nile valley (primarily in Sudan and Uganda), with slave military units organized by various Islamic authorities, and with the war chiefs of Western Africa.
 The military units in Sudan were formed in the 1800s through large-scale military raiding in the area which is currently the countries of Sudan and South Sudan.

 Slaves for sacrifice

-Human sacrifice was common in West African states up to and during the 19th century.
-Although archaeological evidence is not clear on the issue prior to European contact, in those societies that practiced human sacrifice, slaves became the most prominent victims.
+Human sacrifice was common in West African states and during the 19th century.
+Although archaeological evidence is not clear on the issue prior to European contact, in those societies that practised human sacrifice, slaves became the most prominent victims.

-The Annual customs of Dahomey were the most notorious example of human sacrifice of slaves, where 500 prisoners would be sacrificed.
+The Annual Customs of Dahomey were the most notorious example of human sacrifice of slaves, where 500 prisoners would be sacrificed.
 Sacrifices were carried out all along the West African coast and further inland.
-Sacrifices were common in the Benin Empire, in what is now Ghana, and in the small independent states in what is now southern Nigeria.
+Sacrifices were common in the Benin Empire, in what is now southern Nigeria, and in several small independent states in the same region.
 In the Ashanti Region, human sacrifice was often combined with capital punishment.